nteetor/yonder/docs/content/hidemodal.md

   description: A character string specifying the id to associate with the modal.
 - name: modal
   description: A modal tag element created using `modal()`.
+- name: exprs
+  description: |-
+    A list of named values used to interpolate placeholders in a registered modal, defaults to `list()`.
 - name: '...'
   description: |-
     Additional named arguments passed as HTML attributes to the